FuzzyWobble/threejs_obj_viewer/README.md

 # threejs_obj_viewer

-Codebase for loading and viewing a OBJ/MTL in threejs
+Codebase for loading and viewing a OBJ/MTL in three.js

 All dependencies are included in /lib with exception to threejs r93 which is loaded from http src